dunglas/vulcain/spec/vulcain.md

  *  `Preload` informs the server that relations of the main requested resource will be necessary.
     The server can then reduce the number of round-trips by sending the related resources ahead of time using HTTP/2 [@!RFC7540] Server Push.
-When using Server Push isn't possible (resources served by a different authority, server not supporting HTTP/2...), the server can hint the client to fetch those resources as early as possible by using the `preload` link relation [@!W3C.CR-preload-20171026] and the `103` status code [@!RFC8297].
+When using Server Push isn't possible (resources served by a different authority, client or server not supporting HTTP/2...), the server can hint the client to fetch those resources as early as possible by using the `preload` link relation [@!W3C.CR-preload-20171026] and the `103` status code [@!RFC8297].

  *  `Fields` informs the server of the list of fields of the retrieved resources that will be used.